MarshMapper/ngx-arcgis-demo/README.md

 # Roadmap
 - Show more detailed information about the bird sightings in popup or separate panel.
 - Show lists / tables of features shown on map in separate, resonsive panel.
-- Possliby make services more reusable and move into library.
+- Possibly make services more reusable and move into library.
+- Add stronger typing for external components and services.